nikmasi/MiniKotlinIDE/README.md

 ### ViewModel & StateFlow

 All script logic is centralized in `ScriptViewModel.kt`.
 It manages editor text, script output, and execution status (`Idle`, `Running`, `Finished`, `Error`).

-- `runScript()` executes the Kotlin script in a coroutine on a background thread.
-- `stopScript()` cancels running jobs and forcibly terminates processes.
-- `_cursorPosition` tracks editor cursor and allows jumping to errors.

 ---